Peace For All

 By Christine Mrak

-“We have become WE,” declared WSI Co-Director and event organizer Laurie Rinehardt as hundreds of people formed a large human banner spelling “PEACE” and waved tiny dove flags on the waterfront north of Jack Block Park.
+“We have become WE,” declared WSI Co-Director and event organizer Laurie Reinhardt as hundreds of people formed a large human banner spelling “PEACE” and waved tiny dove flags on the waterfront north of Jack Block Park.
 With the city skyline in the background and seabirds dodging drones overhead, WSI and ally organizations honored the UN’s “International Day of Peace.
 Those assembled embodied the theme that “the whole is more than the sum of its parts”-- a metaphor, Laurie noted, for the struggle going forward.

 Speakers amplified the theme of community.